rtbrick/bngblaster/docsrc/sources/routing/ldp.rst

 RAW Update Files
 ~~~~~~~~~~~~~~~~

 The BNG Blaster can inject LDP PDU from a pre-compiled
 RAW update file into the defined sessions.
-A RAW update file is not
+A RAW update file is nothing
-more than a pre-compiled binary stream of LDP PDU.
+more than a pre-compiled binary stream of LDP PDUs.

 .. code-block:: none